alisharify7/Python-Less/File_Manager/README.md

 # How Work's:
-this app is for manage files in your Pc - imagine you have lot's of file in the a directory this app manage all files For you immediately
+this app is for manage files in your Pc - imagine you have lot's of file in a directory this app manage all files For you immediately app create Folder For each File(Extension of each file) and move each file to their extension Folder

-## Then ...
-app create Folder For each File(Extension of each file) and move Same extension Files to their Folder

 <br>